Vyral/base-template/_posts/2020-02-28-my-interview-on-all-about-you.md

 ---
 layout: post
-title: 'Everyday Encinitas: All About You'
+title: My Interview on "All About You"
 date: 2020-02-28 00:00:00
 tags:
   - Real Estate